Can you be a UX designer without a degree?

 The importance of a UX degree

 Finally, you will learn a lot in school.
 You’ll see everything there is to know about design.
-This will help you make your choice in regards to design fields and which one to pick as your specialty.
+This will help you make your choice regarding design fields and which one to pick as your specialty.

-Going for a degree in UX is one way of doing things.
-If you decide to go the other way there are a number of options you can take.
-Keep in mind, this is the road less taken.
-It is going to be difficult since employers prefer degrees.
+Going for a degree in UX is one way of becoming a UX designer.
+However, if you decide to go the other way, there are several options you can take.

-Increase your knowledge of UX theory by reading books by very experienced designers.
-Reading books is a low-risk and high reward type of investment.
-For just a few dollars you can learn about UX best practices, ways of working, and tools.
+Increase your UX theory knowledge by reading books by very experienced designers.
+Reading books is a low-risk and high-reward investment of your time.
+For just a few dollars, you can learn about UX best practices, ways of working, and design tools.

-By doing so, you will create a case for yourself.
-No, you will not have a degree but you have a portfolio that shows your way of working and the willingness to learn and grow as a designer.
-That’s exactly what companies are looking for in a junior designer.
+By getting work experience, you will create a strong case for yourself.
+No, you will not have a degree, but you have a portfolio showing your way of working and your willingness to learn and grow as a designer.
+That’s exactly what companies should be looking for in a junior designer.

 UX bootcamps and courses

-However, a UX bootcamp is almost as expensive and time-consuming as a college degree in UX.
-If that is the case, you might wonder if it is worth it to skip college and go for the alternative.
-We’re currently writing a curated list of bootcamps and courses.
-Stay tuned for that!
+However, some UX bootcamps are almost as expensive and time-consuming as a full college degree in UX.
+If that is the case, you have to consider if UX bootcamps are worth it.